BoykoZhelev/UserManagement/README.md

   Start project by running command:  gradle bootRun

- The project can be used with REST client like "Postman" or Frontend application
+ The project can be tested with REST client like "Postman" or Frontend application